 In fact, Argentines overall seem to consider that the downsides of having robots replace humans in the workplace would far outweigh the benefits.
-Over eight in ten believe that a) it would be harder for people to even get a job and b) it would exacerbate the inequalities between rich and poor.
+More than eight of out ten believe that a) it would be harder for people to even get a job and b) it would exacerbate the inequalities between rich and poor.
 To add to the pessimistic panorama, only 37 percent consider that automation would lead to a more efficient economy.

 This pessimism would find greater disillusionment in the World Bank’s “Digital Dividends” study which posited in 2016 that over two-thirds of jobs in Argentina (alongside many other developing countries) are susceptible to being replaced by automation.